Support

 Residency terms

-The writer shall be staying for 2 months in one of the eleven fully equipped housing workshops at the Literarisches Colloquium Berlin.
-The duration is to be agreed upon between the selected writer and the LCB.
+The laureate shall be staying for 2 months in one of the eleven fully equipped housing workshops at the Literarisches Colloquium Berlin.
+The duration is to be agreed upon between the laureate and the LCB and may be split into 2 periods maximum, depending on LCB availability.

 Material and financial terms